geno4neurips/genosolver/README.md

 # genosolver

-gensolver is the solver of the GENO (GENeric Optimization) framework.
+gensolver is the official solver of the GENO (GENeric Optimization) framework.
 Using GENO requires a working installation of genosolver.

 ### Requirements
 - c++ compiler